ChepkemoiPeris/python-todo-app-devops-demo/terraform/README.md

 | `DB_PASSWORD`           | DB password for rds                                          |

 Once these are set, pushing changes to the `terraform/` folder (excluding README.md) will automatically trigger the workflow.

+## Challenges faced:
+  - Encountered dependency destruction issues during terraform apply and terraform destroy due to interlinked AWS resources (like subnets and NAT gateways) or when using VPC outputs for RDS and EKS.
+Fixed by adding appropriate depends_on blocks and improving destroy ordering.
+If you face similar issue you can also delete load balancers from console/UI directly
+  - Faced challenges with secrets management — currently using exported environment variables and passing them to secrets.yaml for Kubernetes.
+This could be improved by integrating AWS Secrets Manager in future versions.
+  - Ran into a Terraform state lock issue when running terraform commands - if you face this issue just ran:
+      ```bash
+      terraform force-unlock <LOCK_ID>
+      ```
+  - (Note: EKS can be quite expensive to run since it’s not covered under AWS Free Tier!)